Marquesas Islands: Geology

 Most of the Marquesas Islands are of volcanic origin, created by the Marquesas hotspot that underlies the Pacific Plate.
 The Marquesas Islands lie above a submarine volcanic plateau of the same name.
 The plateau, like the islands, is generally believed to be less than 5 million years old, though one hypothesis is that the plateau (not the islands) is significantly older, and has been formed by forces similar to those that have formed the Inca Plateau, which is subducting under northern Peru.

 The Marquesas islands are estimated to range in age from 1.3 million years old (Fatu Hiva) to 6 million years old (Eiao).
-All of them except Motu One are high islands.
+All of them except Motu One are volcanic islands.
 Motu One is a low island, consisting of a small sand bank on a coral reef, the only atoll in the Marquesas Islands.
 Unlike most French Polynesian islands, the Marquesas islands (other than Motu One) are not surrounded by protective fringing reefs.
 In those islands, coral is found only in bays and other protected areas, or, in the case of Fatu Huku, in an unusual place: in fossilized form at the top of the island.
 The South Equatorial Current lashes all these islands fiercely; its force has carved sea-caves that dot their shores.
 Although the islands have valleys that empty into small bays, they are remarkable for their mountain ridges, which end abruptly in cliffs at the edge of the sea.